euclio/vimrc/README.md

     cd
     mklink _vimrc vimfiles\.vimrc

+The same process must be followed for the .gvimrc for GUI settings.

-Keeping my vim settings the same across computers is now as easy as executing a git clone.
+Keeping my vim settings the same across computers is now as easy as executing `:BundleInstall!` while inside vim.
+I have included a vimscript that will set up Vundle on first installation, and update all plugins to simplify the process of cloning vim settings into new computers.